Moto E (2nd generation): Press release

 In February 2015, Motorola shipped promo boxes to various members of the press, to arrive on the 25th.
 Inside the box was a mock-press conference to announce the phone.
-Inside the box contained a miniature stage, press pass, a Moto E and replaceable color band.
+The box contained a miniature stage, press pass, a Moto E and replaceable color band.

 On 18 August 2015, Lenovo announced that it had begun manufacturing Motorola smartphones at a plant in Sriperumbudur near Chennai, India run by Singapore-based contract manufacturer Flextronics International Ltd. The first smartphone manufactured at the facility was the 4G variant of the Moto E (2nd generation).

 Reception

-Ars Technica liked that the phone is well-built, the screen is decent, it has near-stock Android, the phone has decent performance and has excellent battery life.
-They did not like the camera, the limited storage, lack of NFC for mobile payments and that the $119 model (the 3G only) doesn't have some of the $149 model's best capabilities.
+The Ars Technica reviewers praised the phone for being well-built, having a decent screen, near-stock Android, decent performance and excellent battery life.
+They did not like the camera, the limited storage, lack of NFC for mobile payments and that the $119 model (3G only) didn't have some of the $149 model's best features.